SPARK! White Lake

-Nancy strives to enhance the quality of life for those living with dementia and their care partners by providing meaningful creative engagement in a supportive social setting.
+Nancy strives to enhance the quality of life for those living with memory loss and their care partners by providing meaningful creative engagement in a supportive social setting.

 Memories in the Making: Fine arts program that gives creative expression to those living with dementia